 Joshua Wan focuses his practice on international commercial and investment treaty arbitrations.
 He has represented international companies and foreign governments in connection with arbitrations under the leading institutional and ad hoc arbitration rules, including ICSID, UNCITRAL, ICC, ICDR/AAA, and LCIA.
-His experience includes disputes in the renewable energy, oil & gas, mining, aerospace, and construction sectors.
+His experience includes disputes in the renewable energy, oil & gas, mining, aerospace, healthcare, and construction sectors.
 Joshua also focuses on international disputes before U.S. courts, including enforcement of arbitral awards and foreign judgments against commercial and sovereign entities.

 - Representing European renewable energy investors in proceedings to enforce Energy Charter Treaty award against Spain;